strothj/react-docgen-typescript-loader/README.md

 **Special Note:**

 The Storybook Info Addon is able to populate the story description from your component's documentation.
 It does this when your story name matches the display name of your component.
-The prop tables will include component descriptions for components which were not used as the main story description.
+The prop tables will popular in either case.

-So if you have a component named
+If you have a component named
-`ColorButton`, then you will have to use something like: `storiesOf("...", module).add("ColorButton", ...)` to have the story description come from the component description.
+`ColorButton`, then you would have to use something like: `storiesOf("...", module).add("ColorButton", ...)` to have the story description come from the component description.

 In addition to the description from the component, you may still include story description text using the normal withInfo api.